 Yes, this meal plan is always available, you can find it here.
 It’s the bonuses of the smoothie e-book and draw for the 1:1 coaching package with me that are time limited until midnight on January 17th.
 We will draw for the free 3-session coaching package on Thursday January 18h!
 The plan however can be purchased at any time.

 Yes.
 The plan is designed to take all the guesswork out and provide you with lots of options but you can absolutely modify it to suit your needs or preferences.
-All of the meals and snacks in the plan are interchangeable between week to week so feel free to mix and match.
-Or if you find a favorite and want to eat it every day, by all means go ahead.
+All of the meals and snacks in the plan are interchangeable between week-to-week so feel free to mix and match.
+Or if you find a favourite and want to eat it every day, by all means go ahead.
 There are 4 smoothies provided in the plan as well as 10 more included in the bonus smoothie ebook.
-You can also sub your own favorite smoothie recipe if you prefer!
+You can also sub your own favourite smoothie recipe if you prefer!
 A couple of things to keep in mind for a filling smoothie – make sure to include a source of protein like Greek yogurt, hemp hearts or protein powder, a healthy fat like avocado, seeds or nut butter and keep the fruit to ½-1 cup to avoid blood sugar spikes.
 If you have specific goals, you may find that another portion or combination works better for you!